6. Local development with rover dev

 From development to production

-Though our and soundtracks are both running locally (with recipes running at a remote location), we're emulating the same exchange that would occur when we host everything in a live, traffic-ready environment.
+Even though our and both are running locally, we're emulating the same exchange that would occur when we host everything in a live, traffic-ready environment.

 As with developing any application, we need a workflow that allows us to make changes locally, test them out, and feel confident that we've taken care of any problems before pushing our changes to production.
 (Or at least, our version of production, in tutorial-land!)